Rockpooling in North Devon

 A short walk from Mortehoe (EX34 7DR), this hidden beach is a North Devon gem.

 This quiet seafront has a surprising amount of rockpools.

-Join the Beach Rangers at Combesgate Beach throughout August for some rockpooling fun.
+Join the Beach Rangers at Combesgate Beach throughout the school summer holidays for some rockpooling fun.

 Check back in 2019 for our Summer 2019 Rockpool Ramble dates!